 Pastel Pyrope: A New Garnet Variety

-Pastel Pyrope is a rare and often beautiful variety of Pyrope that is virtually unknown to gemologists, and it is not yet recognized by GIA.
-Gems are typically lighter in color compared to Standard Pyrope and Chrome Pyrope, with colors ranging from pink to purple to light brownish red (maroon), and even orangey red.
+Pastel Pyrope is a rare and often beautiful variety of Pyrope that is virtually unknown to gemologists.
+The unique identifying characteristics of this variety of Garnet are established here for the first time as part of our Garnet study.
+Pastel Pyrope gems are typically lighter in color compared to Standard Pyrope and Chrome Pyrope, with colors ranging from pink to purple to light brownish red (maroon), and even orangey red.
 Some Pastels show color change in incandescent light.
 We even encountered a rare Pastel Pyrope that is primarily yellow in daylight.
-No blue or green Pastels have yet been encountered.
+No blue or green Pastels have yet been encountered, although light blue or green Pastel Pyropes are a theoretical possibility.

 In the photo below, purple gems in the top row were purchased as Rhodolites, middle row pink gems were purchased as pink Malayas, and bottom row reddish gems were purchased as Imperial Malayas.

 Light pink Pastel gems like the ones shown above and below are rare - much rarer than pale pink Malaya Garnets.
 As with pink Malaya Garnets, most pink Pastel Pyropes derive their colors primarily from chromium.
 As with Chrome Pyrope, unique geologic conditions of formation among Pastels result in unusually low iron and manganese content.
-Light pink Pastels can look identical to light pink Malayas, and maroon Pastels can look identical to "Imperial" Malayas, but refractive indices and magnetic susceptibilities for Pastels are lower than for Malayas (i.e. Pastels have higher magnesium content).
+Light pink Pastels can look identical to light pink Malayas, and maroon Pastels can look identical to "Imperial" Malayas, but refractive indices and magnetic susceptibilities for Pastel gems are lower than for Malaya gems (i.e. Pastels have higher magnesium content).

 Magnetism in Gemstones